Equivariant instanton homology: Comparison with Donaldson's theory

-This is enough to apply the homological perturbation lemma and get \emph{some} result, a differential on $DCI(Y,E,\pi;R)$ which is $\Lambda(u)$-equivariantly homotopy equivalent to $\widetilde{CI}^{\mathcal F}(Y,E,\pi;R)$.
 Unfortunately, the differential is still more complicated than we would like: it takes the form where $d_M$ is the part of the differential coming from fiber products with moduli spaces.
-It is not impossible that many components of this may be nonzero: one takes a fiber product of the basepoint $b_\alpha$ with some moduli space, pushes it forward to $\beta$, cones towards $b_\beta$, takes another fiber product, and then counts intersections with $b_\gamma$.
+It is not impossible that many components of this may be nonzero: one takes a fiber product of the basepoint $b_\alpha$ with some moduli space, pushes it forward to $\beta$, applies the homotopy $h$, takes another fiber product, and then counts intersections with $b_\gamma$.
 One could easily imagine that, starting and ending at irreducibles $\alpha, \gamma$, one takes the fiber product with a moduli space that increases the dimension by $2$, cones towards $b_\beta$, and then takes a fiber product with a $0$-dimensional moduli space and gets a result that has nonzero degree above $b_\gamma$.

-To resolve this, we should reduce the influence of lower-dimensional moduli spaces, an approach suggested by \cite[Section~7.3.2]{Don}.
-We will be modifying the endpoint maps, as in the following two lemmas.
-The proofs are somewhat technical, and it is not necessary to understand the arguments to read the rest of the section; we invite the reader to skip them on a first pass.